laurGeo/data-dashboard/README.md

 I chose not to use a legend with the bar charts, as they are self explanitory and do not require it.
 It would also make the design look much too bulky.

-Wireframes are located in the wireframes folder
+Wireframes are located in the wireframes folder.

 ### Navigation
 To allow users to go to any graph they want, I chose to make the navbar sticky.
 This means that the user can click on each chart from wherever they are on the page.